 6.60 Concurrency – Directed termination [CGT]

 This vulnerability does not apply to C because C does not implement a mechanism to directly terminate a thread.
-A similar effect may be achieved by a global flag requesting that a thread terminate itself, but the thread is responsible to ensure that that such termination doesn’t occur until all critical activities are completed.
+A similar effect can be achieved by a global flag requesting that a thread terminate itself, but the thread is responsible to ensure that that such termination doesn’t occur until all critical activities are completed.

 6.61 Concurrent data access [CGX]